-- (A) Administrative Permit Amendments - (1) An administrative permit amendment is a permit revision that: - (a) corrects a typographical error; - (b) identifies a change in the name, address, or phone number of any person identified in the permit, or provides a similar minor administrative change in the source; - (c) requires more frequent monitoring or reporting by the permittee; - (d) incorporates a change in the permit involving the retiring of equipment or emission units, or the decrease of permitted emissions from equipment or emission units; or - (e) incorporates a change to the facility's insignificant activities list. - (2) The Department shall revise the permit as expeditiously as practicable and may incorporate such revisions without providing notice to the public. - (3) The applicant may implement the changes addressed in the request for an administrative amendment immediately upon approval.

-(B) Change in Ownership
+- (A) Administrative Permit Amendments - (1) An administrative permit amendment is a permit revision that: - (a) corrects a typographical error; - (b) identifies a change in the name, address, or phone number of any person identified in the permit, or provides a similar minor administrative change in the source; - (c) requires more frequent monitoring or reporting by the permittee; - (d) incorporates a change in the permit involving the retiring of equipment or emission units, or the decrease of permitted emissions from equipment or emission units; or - (e) incorporates a change to the facility's insignificant activities list. - (2) The Department shall revise the permit as expeditiously as practicable and may incorporate such revisions without providing notice to the public. - (3) The applicant may implement the changes addressed in the request for an administrative amendment immediately upon approval. - (B) Change in Ownership

-(1) Permits issued under this regulation shall remain freely transferable provided:

-- (a) the applicant for the transfer notifies the Director at least thirty (30) days in advance of the proposed transfer date on such forms as the Director may reasonably require, and - (b) submits a disclosure statement in accordance with Commission Regulation 8, Administrative Procedures, or other such documents as required by the Department. - (2) The Director may deny the issuance or transfer of any permit, license, certification, or operational authority if he or she finds, based upon the disclosure statement and other investigation which he or she deems appropriate, that: - (a) The applicant has a history of noncompliance with the environmental laws or regulations of this state or any other jurisdiction; - (b) An applicant which owns or operates other facilities in the state is not in substantial compliance with, or on a legally enforceable schedule that will result in compliance with, the environmental laws or regulations of this state; or - (c) A person with a history of noncompliance with environmental laws or regulations of this state or any other jurisdiction is affiliated with the applicant to the extent of being capable of significantly influencing the practices or operations of the applicant which could have an impact upon the environment. - (3) Public notice requirements shall not apply to changes in ownership or changes in name.

-(C) De Minimis Changes

-- (1) A proposed change to a facility will be considered De Minimis if: - (a) minimal judgment is required to establish the permit requirements for the change; and - (b) the change will result in a trivial environmental impact.
+- (1) Permits issued under this regulation shall remain freely transferable, provided the applicant for the transfer: - (a) notifies the Director at least thirty (30) days in advance of the proposed transfer date on such forms as the Director may reasonably require, and - (b) submits a disclosure statement in accordance with Commission Regulation 8, Administrative Procedures, or other such documents as required by the Department. - (2) The Director may deny the issuance or transfer of any permit, license, certification, or operational authority if he or she finds, based upon the disclosure statement and other investigation which he or she deems appropriate, that: - (a) The applicant has a history of non-compliance with the environmental laws or regulations of this state or any other jurisdiction; - (b) An applicant which owns or operates other facilities in the state is not in substantial compliance with, or on a legally enforceable schedule that will result in compliance with, the environmental laws or regulations of this state; or - (c) A person with a history of non-compliance with environmental laws or regulations of this state or any other jurisdiction is affiliated with the applicant to the extent of being capable of significantly influencing the practices or operations of the applicant which could have an impact upon the environment. - (3) Public notice requirements shall not apply to changes in ownership or changes in name. - (C) De Minimis Changes - (1) A proposed change to a facility will be considered De Minimis if: - (a) minimal judgment is required to establish the permit requirements for the change; and

-- (2) The environmental impact of a proposed change generally will be considered trivial if the potential emissions from the change alone, without taking into account any corresponding emission reductions, will: - (a) be less than the following amounts: - (i) Seventy-five (75) tons per year of carbon monoxide,; - (ii) Forty (40) tons per year of nitrogen dioxides, sulfur dioxides, or volatile organic compounds; - (iii) Twenty-five (25) tons per year of particulate matter emissions; - (iv) Fifteen (15) tons per year of PM{10} emissions; and - (v) One-half (0.5) a ton per year lead; - (b) or, result in an air quality impact less than:
+- (b) the change will result in a trivial environmental impact. - (2) The environmental impact of a proposed change generally will be considered trivial if the emission increase, based on the differences between the sum of the proposed permitted rates for all emissions units and the sum of previously permitted emission rates for all units will either: - (a) be less than the following amounts: - i.
+Seventy-five (75) tons per year of carbon monoxide; - ii.
+Forty (40) tons per year of nitrogen dioxides, sulfur dioxides, or volatile organic compounds; - iii.
+Twenty-five (25) tons per year of particulate matter emissions; - iv.
+Ten (10) tons per year of direct $PM{2.5}$; - v.
+Fifteen (15) tons per year of PM{10} emissions; and - vi.
+One-half (0.5) a ton per year of lead; - (b) or, result in an air quality impact less than: